Giftbit/lightrail-client-php-v2/README.md

 If you are using our Drop-in Gift Card solution, you can use this library to generate shopper tokens for purchasing or redeeming a gift card.

-Gift cards can be purchased anonymously in which case the shopper token can be generated with a contactId of `""`.
+Gift cards can be purchased anonymously in which case the shopper token can be generated with a contactId of `''`.

 ```php
 \Lightrail\LightrailShopperTokenFactory::generate('');
 ```

-When redeeming a gift card the Value that backs the gift card is attached to a Contact.
-The shopper token must be generated with the Contact's ID.
+When redeeming a gift card the Value that backs the gift card is attached to a Contact, thus the shopper token must be generated with the Contact's ID.

 ```php
 \Lightrail\LightrailShopperTokenFactory::generate('myContactsId');
 ```

+Shopper tokens expire after 12 hours by default.
 You can also pass in an optional second argument specifying the token's validity in seconds:

 ```php
 \Lightrail\LightrailShopperTokenFactory::generate('myContactsId', 600);